-If we spend all of our time, money, effort and thoughts on the things of this world…well, maybe we are placing our hope in the wrong things.
-If we are so caught up in today that we cannot fathom anything beyond tomorrow, maybe we need to reconsider what we are living for.
+If we spend all of our time, money, effort, and thoughts on the things of this world…well, maybe we are placing our hope in the wrong things.
+If we are so caught up in today that we cannot fathom anything beyond tomorrow, maybe we need to live for something bigger than ourselves.
 Because let’s be honest with one another…this world can be pretty STINKY!

 “For our light and momentary troubles are achieving for us an eternal glory that far outweighs them all.
-18 So we fix our eyes not on what is seen, but on what is unseen,since what is seen is temporary, but what is unseen is eternal.”
+So we fix our eyes not on what is seen, but on what is unseen since what is seen is temporary, but what is unseen is eternal.”
 2 Cor 4:17-18

 Something needs to change…and that something is ME.